MPhil/PhD

 Carrying out a research degree will help you develop:

-• transferable skills, including enhanced communication and discussion skills in written and oral contexts
+• Transferable skills, including enhanced communication and discussion skills in written and oral contexts

-• the ability to analyse and evaluate different textual materials
+• The ability to analyse and evaluate different textual materials

-• the ability to organise information, and to assimilate and evaluate competing arguments
+• The ability to organise information, and to assimilate and evaluate competing arguments

 Research training programme

-Training in research methods and skills is provided both by the department and Goldsmiths' Graduate School.
-This begins with an intensive week-long induction in the first week of enrolment and continues later in the first term with a series of seminars focussing on the specific challenges of literary and linguistic research projects.
-The department will also inform you about any research training seminars or study-days offered elsewhere in the University of London (for example, by the Institute of English Studies or the Institute of Modern Languages Research, School of Advanced Study) or beyond, such as at the British Library.
-The specific training requirements of your project will be assessed, and guidance provided on specialist seminars and conferences to attend, which can be supported where possible by assistance from departmental funds.
+We will also inform you about any research training seminars or study-days offered elsewhere in the University of London (for exmaple, by the Institute of English Studies or the Institute of Modern Languages Research, School of Advanced Study) or beyond, such as at the British Library.

 Similar programmes